On Lucy and James’ farm in Timau we look at potato farming (planting, storing & markets),

 Evans learns to use fertilisers to increase his rice crop, while guttering, aiding rainwater harvesting, and a jiko are added.
 Ways to increase potato, maize and chicken production are also discussed.

 Bernard from Makueni District has problems with his maize and bean crops, due to drought.
 He learns how to care for goats and cows correctly, while also understanding the importance of solar power.

 We revisit Christin’s Shamba In western Kenya and Joseph and Veronica’s shamba in Machakos to advise them some more on their shambas We learn to tell the difference between genuine and fake chemicals, important minerals for cows, running a profitable farm, making compost, fruits and much more..

 George is having problems with his chickens – they are sick and not providing as high an income for him as he had hoped.
-The Shamba Shape Up team invite experts to advise him on better housing construction for his poultry, and how to prevent and manage disease in his flock.
+SSU team helps him sort out their housing, feeding and diseases.
+We also look at potato production and energy efficient jikos.

 Meet young Jeremiah, who inherited his grandfather’s farm with all its problems.
 He seeks advice from the Shamba Shape Up team.

 We learn what extra dietary supplements for your cow means a higher milk yield, and a different method of growing napier grass.

 He also needed advice on his tomato crops; so the Shamba Shape Up team invited an expert to advise on controlling pests, correct spacing and good soil fertilization.